Tommignacio/refactor-jwt/README.md

-# :skull: Scaffolding Node.js :skull:
+# :skull: Proyect Node.js :skull:

 ## :thought_balloon: What is it?